Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Getting advice

-Given the split rules issues and the wider range of complications with CGT in general, it’s absolutely essential to get good advice when you’re looking to sell an overseas property.
+Given the split rules issues and the wider range of complications with CGT in general, it’s essential to get good advice when you’re looking to sell an overseas property.

 Shipleys is a member of an AGN, a global association of independent accounting and advisory business, enabling us to offer clients support and expertise relating to the country where their property is based.

+Be aware The Chancellor has also announced an Autumn Budget for 30 October 2024, and this may include tax changes relating to property.
 If you would like to know more about how we can help with the CGT on overseas property sales, please speak with your Shipleys contact or one of our tax specialists shown on this page.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.

-Copyright © Shipleys LLP 2023
+Copyright © Shipleys LLP 2024

 Current Issues